MattHartfield/CattleSDS/README.md

 ### Gamma Shapes Calculation

 `DAF_Calc` folder contains scripts for computing gamma shapes on a computer cluster, along with the actual files used for both high and low N0 scenarios.
 Based on those provided in the [original SDS scripts](https://github.com/yairf/SDS "SDS Scripts").
-Scripts assume that (i) simuPOP is available (used via conda in this case, see also [the simuPOP homepage](http://simupop.sourceforge.net/ "simuPOP"), (ii) ms is already present in each directory; it can be obtained from [here](http://home.uchicago.edu/rhudson1/source/mksamples.html "ms").
+Scripts assume that (i) [simuPOP](http://simupop.sourceforge.net/ "simuPOP") is available, (ii) ms is present in each directory; it can be obtained from [here](http://home.uchicago.edu/rhudson1/source/mksamples.html "ms").

 ### Tip Simulations